ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-27-aws-developer-dynamodb.md

 **Exceeding capacity** - If you exceed provisioned throughput, you receive a 400 HTTP status code - ```ProvisionedThroughputExceededException```.
 With global secondary indexes, if one of the indexes runs low on write capacity, all of the tables indexes might get throttled, even if one or more of the indexes aren't affected.

-## Conditional updates vs Atomic counters

-Because record locking isn't an option on a distributed database, app developers have to implement some sort of update concurrency model.
-There are two ways to approach this:

-Conditional updates - When the system applies an update, the record is checked to make sure it has not changed since the record was read, and if it has not then it is updated.
-If the record has changed the update fails.
-This is an idempodent change so it can be made many times to see if it will work.

-Atomic Counters - The other way to work this is to allows all write requests to be applied in the order they are received by incrementing or decrementing the attribute value.
-Challenging to figure out how this works.
-Overall, I'd say this is another case where you mark a record inactive, and insert it as a new record.

 ## Pricing

 Pricing with DyanamoDB is difficult to project.
 Instead of being priced on just disk storage, pricing is based on disk storage, provisioned throughput, DynamoDB streams and data transfer.